|Object ID #||1959.002.049abc|

 B. It is stamped with a small male figure, semi-reclined on a curved item.
 "JOHN ASKHAM SHEFFIELD GROGGAN" [Sheffield, England]

-These knives were used through the married life of Mr. and Mrs. George I. Reid at their home.
-Next owned by William and Clara Reid, their son and his wife.
+These knives were used through the married life of Mr. and Mrs. George I. and Clara Reid at their home.
+Next owned by William and Jean Reid, their son and his wife.
 William G. Reid (d.
 Sept.
 8, 1991, age 92).
 The Reids lived in Grey County.
 Mrs. George Reid was formerly Miss Clara Milson of Euphrasia Township.
 The couple were married in 1898.

 John Askham of Sheffield, England made cutlery from 1864 to ?
 (1919?).
 John Askham made base metal tableware at the Broad Lane Works in Sheffield.